mickablondo/Web3-unit-tests/Alyra-projet2/README.md

           ✓ should revert when it is the wrong step Démarrage de la session de vote
         ✓ should set a vote (77985 gas)
-        ✓ should emit Voted event (77985 gas)
+        ✓ should increment the proposal counter (77985 gas) ✓ should emit Voted event (77985 gas)
         ✓ should revert when trying to vote a second time (77985 gas) ✓ should revert when trying to vote for a non existent proposal